BurhanUlTayyab/BurhanUlTayyab.github.io/README.md

-## Blog for Google Summer of Code 2018
+## Week 1 — Google Summer of Code 2018

-Google Summer of Code is a big platform for open source enthusiasts and programmers and fortunately I was one among many selected for the program.
-I received the following email from Google.
+Now the first week has started, I started to work on various aspects of the project.
+I started to research more on Scrolling Ticker Algorithm and also started did some other work which are as follows

 Picture